 In May I moved some herbs and ferns and shade-loving plants to my small front yard, a garden that I plan to expand this year with more hostas and foxgloves and lenten roses.
 Sandy and I spent time at Lake Waccamaw where I played with natural and fiber-reactive dyes and we tried to rescue a sick duckling.
 I went kayaking on Lake Orange with Missy.
 I also said an amicable goodbye to Elements Gallery at the end of May.
 Being in an art co-op had been one of my dreams, but it turned out that I’m happier on my own.
 Great group of artists, though, and I feel privileged to have been a part of it.

 July was SO FULL.
 The absolute highlight of my year was my week-long workshop with my art goddess India Flint at Madeline Island School of the Arts in Lake Superior.
 It’s difficult to choose photos from this trip.
-I posted and photographed extensively and here is the link to the posts and the photos.
+I posted and photographed extensively and here is the link to the posts.

 I went back to one more Moral Monday rally, and I feel that I am a part of an important and powerful movement.
 We shall see if we are successful when the next election rolls around, but it will be a tough road and may take a long time to correct the direction of our once-moderate state due to the gerrymandering and heavy spending by Tea Party Republicans and ALEC.